 You’re walking rhythmically under the basking sun, the nostalgic grip of your favourite summer anthem wrapping tightly around you like a good hug.
 The rush of faces floating past you all bear bright, sparkly grins, and you’re almost too swept up in the moment to remember your newly necessary shopping companion - your face mask.

-Due to their effective reduction of the transmission of air-borne particles, face masks are now an essential accessory for a day spent in public spaces.
+Due to their effective reduction of the transmission of air-borne particles, natural face masks are now an essential accessory for a day spent in public spaces.
 With coverings set to be mandatory in shops in England from 24th July - and hefty £100 fines for those who don’t comply - learning how to wear one without damaging your skin health is crucial.

 What is ‘maskne’?